Disability in China: Definition

 The Law of the People's Republic of China on the Protection of Disabled Persons (1990) states that "a disabled person refers to one who suffers from abnormalities or loss of a certain organ or function, psychologically or physiologically, or in anatomical structure and who has lost wholly or in part the ability to engage in activities in a normal way."
 This includes individuals with "visual, hearing, speech or physical disabilities, mental retardation, mental disorder, multiple disabilities and/or other disabilities."
 The Law of the People's Republic of China on the Protection of Disabled Persons upholds the rights of individuals with disabilities in regards to employment opportunities, educational access, legal liability, and sufficient care.

+In 2011, the People's Republic of China published the Classification and Grading Criteria of Disability (GB/T 26341-2010), as part of the National Standards of the People's Republic of China.
+This national standard is based on two published national sample surveys on disability conducted in China, adjusted according to international community and social development project.
+This national standard classify disability into six categories, which are visual disability, hearing disability, speech disability, physical disability, intellectual disability and mental disability.
+Some disabled factor such as visceral defects and irreversible chronic diseases are not included.
+This national standard not only classified disability categories, but also defines the disability definitions, terminology, disabled level and its grading criteria.
+The Classification and Grading Criteria of Disability was published January 14th, 2011, and implemented on May 1st, 2011.

 Protection

 Enacted in 1982 (and later amended), the Constitution of the People's Republic of China ensured protection for individuals with disabilities: "Citizens of the People's Republic of China have the right to material assistance from the State and society when they are old, ill or disabled.
-The State develops social insurance, social relief and medical and health services that are required for citizens this right… The State and society help make arrangement for the work, livelihood and education of the blind, deaf-mutes, and other handicapped citizens."
+The State develops social insurance, social relief and medical and health services that are required for citizens this right...
+The State and society help make arrangement for the work, livelihood and education of the blind, deaf-mutes, and other handicapped citizens."

 In 2008, the Regulations on the Employment of People with Disabilities promoted the employment of disabled individuals and safeguarded against their discrimination.
 It stated that the proportion of disabled employees should be at least 1.5%, although the number differed between provinces.
 Failure to meet this proportion would result in a fee to the employment security fund for disabled persons.